Home » How To Tell If A Hermit Crab Is Pregnant

 • Wild hermit crabs mate in the ocean while the tide is high.

-What Does a Pregnant Hermit Crab Look Like?
+What Does A Pregnant Hermit Crab Look Like?

 Female hermit crabs are also more explorative and adventurous than males.
-However, every hermit crab is unique and has its own personality, so this isn’t a given.

-How Long is a Hermit Crab Pregnant?
+How Long Is A Hermit Crab Pregnant?

 How Do Hermit Crabs Give Birth?

-In the wild, hermit crabs give birth by tossing their eggs into the ocean.
 Some hermit crabs stand at the shore’s edge, while others climb trees and drop their eggs into the water.
 The eggs then explode upon exposure to saltwater.

 How Many Babies Do Hermit Crabs Have?

-Larger female hermit crabs can carry up to 50,000 eggs.
-It’s rare for a hermit crab of any size to have less than 1,000 eggs during pregnancy.
-The number of eggs depends on the size, age, and fertility of the parent hermit crabs.
+It’s rare for a hermit crab to have less than 1,000 eggs during pregnancy.
+The number of eggs depends on the hermit crab’s size, age, and fertility.

 ZoeaeTiny larvae float toward the surface of the ocean.
-The zoea stage lasts up to 60 days, and most larvae are eaten in the wild by passing fish or whales.
+The zoea stage lasts up to 60 days, and most larvae are eaten.
+The zoeae that survive make their way to the shore.

-MegalopaeThe handful of zoeae that survive make their way to the shore.
-Megalopae are microscopic hermit crabs that frequently eat each other for strength.
+MegalopaeMegalopae are microscopic hermit crabs that frequently eat each other for strength.
 They then burrow under sand for around 30 days.

 How Many Times Can a Hermit Crab Get Pregnant?